 VFX Artist Services

-Visual effects excellence throughout the Czech Republic, from UPP Prague to Barrandov Studios productions.
+Visual effects excellence across the Czech Republic, from UPP Prague to Barrandov Studios shoots.

-A VFX artist creates visual effects that enhance, alter, or entirely fabricate imagery in post-production.
-From UPP (Universal Production Partners) in Prague—one of Central Europe's leading VFX houses—to the international productions based at Barrandov Studios, the Czech Republic has a rich tradition of visual effects work spanning compositing, rotoscoping, matte painting, particle simulation, and CG integration, often producing results that audiences never recognize as artificial.
-Modern visual effects are used in virtually every genre, from subtle cleanup work to full digital environments.
+Here is how this works in practice.
+A VFX artist creates visual effects that boost, alter, or fully fabricate visuals in post-prod.
+From UPP (Universal Production Partners) in Prague—one of Central Europe's top VFX houses—to the global shoots based at Barrandov Studios, the Czech Republic has a rich tradition of visual effects work spanning compositing, rotoscoping, matte painting, particle simulation, and CG integration, often producing results that audiences never recognize as artificial.
+Modern visual effects are used in virtually each genre, from subtle cleanup work to full digital environments.

-We connect you with VFX artists who deliver seamless results across features, series, and commercials throughout the Czech Republic.
-Our network includes professionals from UPP Prague, Milk VFX Prague, and teams experienced with Czech Film Fund-supported productions.
+Here is the short of it.
+We connect you with VFX artists who deliver seamless results across features, series, and commercials across the Czech Republic.
+Our network has pros from UPP Prague, Milk VFX Prague, and teams skilled with Czech Film Fund-supported shoots.

 ACT 01